 1. Put Holiday Windfalls Toward Debt

 If you're carrying balances that you've been having a difficult time paying off, you could use any windfalls that you receive this season to take a chunk out of your debt.
-Holiday bonuses and cash gifts from loved ones can be the gifts that keeps on giving—if you use that cash to pay off high-interest debts.
+Holiday bonuses and cash gifts from loved ones can be the gifts that keep on giving—if you use that cash to pay off high-interest debts.

 2. Set Up Automatic Bill Payments